 Can the Court Force You to Settle Your Personal Injury Lawsuit?

 When we see movies or television dramas, we see plaintiffs battling their case out in the courtroom.
-Attorneys talk about tough trials they’ve lost an impressive trials they’ve won.
+Attorneys talk about tough trials they’ve lost and impressive trials they’ve won.
 But in the real world, very few cases go to trial.
-Some personal injury attorneys in Houston actually make it several years before they actually have to go to trial.
+Some personal injury attorneys in Houston actually make it several years before they actually have to go to trial for a personal injury lawsuit.
 This is because more than 95% of all personal injury cases settle long before they go to trial.

 Nobody wants to go to trial.
 Trials are expensive and time-consuming.
 Plus there’s always the risk that you’ll lose if you go to court.
 When there’s a chance that you’ll receive nothing, it’s a good idea to try to negotiate a fair settlement.

 Personal injury lawyers in Houston work hard to settle their cases.
 They know it’s better for you.
 It’s also better for them.
 They don’t want to work on a case for a year and then lose.
 If this happens, they walk away with nothing just like their client.